The Untold Legend of the Batman: Issue #1: In The Beginning

 Bruce continued training and went on to college to study criminology.
 A lesson learned in a law class – that the law and justice are not one and the same – dissuaded Bruce from becoming a police officer as he had intended, feeling that he would be too hampered by the law.
 While trying to decide what kind of symbol to become in order to strike terror into the hearts of criminals, a bat flew through his window of his study, inspiring him to become Batman.

 After years of crimefighting and failure to locate his parents' killer, Batman happened upon a smuggling enterprise run through a trucking company owned by Joe Chill.
 He confronted Chill with his story, and revealed his secret identity to him.
 Batman let Chill run scared; he ran for help to his henchmen at his garage and told them what had happened.
-But after they learned he was responsible for creating Batman who had plagued them for years, the henchmen shot and killed Chill before he could reveal Batman's secret identity.
+After they learned he was responsible for creating Batman who had plagued them for years, the henchmen shot and killed Chill before he could reveal Batman's secret identity.

 Several months later, Bruce happened upon his father's costume and journal.
 He learned from the journal that Chill had not been a mugger, but was working for Lew Moxon.
 Moxon had been in a car accident and suffered from amnesia.
 He did not remember Thomas Wayne or what he had done.
 With his own costume torn during a fight with Moxon's henchmen, Batman decided to wear his father's costume instead when he confronted Moxon.
 The costume jogged Moxon's memory, and he ran in fear from Batman right into the path of an oncoming truck, which killed him.

+The issue ends with a 3-page feature called "The Secrets Of The Batman", by Joe Staton, from 1978.